Find out how we are introducing a new timetabling system, processes and policies to boost staff and student experience.

 Overview

-Why it’s better for you: The new system will reduce process complexity as well as being more reliable, stable and efficient, making working with it easier.
+Why it’s better for you: the new system will reduce process complexity as well as being more reliable, stable and efficient, making working with it easier.
 It will also improve staff and student experience.

-Why it’s better for the University: The system will lay the foundations for an improved timetabling service as well as presenting the timetable in a more modern, user-friendly and accessible format.
+Why it’s better for the University: the system will lay the foundations for an improved timetabling service as well as presenting the timetable in a more modern, user-friendly and accessible format.

-How will it launch: As the project will be delivering multiple different functionalities and has several dependencies on other projects, it will be delivered in phases to best support the change for staff and students.
+How will it launch: as the project will be delivering multiple different functionalities and has several dependencies on other projects, it will be delivered in phases to best support the change for staff and students.

 About the timetabling project